[Webinar] Docs-as-code without the complexity.→ Save your seat

 You will also find something else like integration pages or information about you versus your competitor.
 Identify the interesting patterns or just filter the previous step by docs.yourwebsite.com.

-Finally, we're going to look at the pages where a visitor first landed and how many conversions are there.
-We're going under behaviors, site content, and then landing pages.
+Finally, we'll review the pages where a visitor originally landed and the number of conversions there.
+Go to behaviors, site content, and then landing pages.

 Here we see page by page, so no clusters, which one brings how many conversions.